“I don’t believe in God, or religion, or any of that stuff because there’s no evidence for God!”

 However, it’s really important to understand that this is just a sweeping claim with no empirical basis (no observational evidence).
 The first and most important term in the above phrase is “phylogenetic“.
 A phylogenetic tree is a theorised reconstruction of the ancestry of a group of organisms or biological systems.
 In human language it is a completely theoretical construction of an evolutionary tree that tries to explain the evolutionary history of a group of living things (which, for the record, assumes evolution is true).

 A phylogenetic tree is by definition purely theoretical.

 A couple of things I am certain of:

-- There are absolutely no systematic, functional, stepwise examples that show how the human eye (for example) has evolved in a step-wise fashion from either some ‘simpler’ organ, or even from some other organ that had a different function
+- There are absolutely no systematic, functional examples that show how the human eye (for example) has evolved in a step-wise fashion.
+Neither from some ‘simpler’ organ, or some other organ that had a different function

 - Even if you could demonstrate point 1, it still would not prove that it actually happened in nature

 The fact is irreducible complexity is everywhere, absolutely everywhere.
-The evolutionist (eventually) needs to be able to demonstrate, at least in theory, how utterly every solitary example of irreducible complexity can have formed in some step-wise fashion, whether it is from less functional predecessors, or from some organ which originally served a different function.
-Which is something that, despite the grandiose claims, has not been demonstrated for a single one.
+The evolutionist (eventually) needs to be able to demonstrate, at least in theory, how utterly every solitary example of irreducible complexity can have formed in some step-wise fashion.
+This is something that, despite the grandiose claims, has not been demonstrated for a single one.